Connect with others who understand.

 The nephron, shown on the left, filters blood in the kidney to remove waste.
 Millions of these tiny filters in each kidney work together to clean your blood and produce urine.
 (Adobe Stock)

 Blood with waste products flows into the kidneys through the renal artery, splits into smaller blood vessels, and reaches millions of tiny filtering units called nephrons.
 Every kidney contains about a million of these units.
-According to the National Institute for Diabetes and Digestive and Kidney Diseases, nephrons have two parts:
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, nephrons have two parts:

 Any water that isn’t reabsorbed from the tubule goes on to make urine.
 This water mixes with urea and other waste products.
 Urine then leaves the kidneys and flows into a tube called the ureter.
 The ureter leads into the bladder — a triangle-shaped organ that stores urine.